Christopher Norton

 Improvements

-• Clear navigation to objects/nouns making areas feel more tangible and intuitive
+• Clear navigation to objects/nouns, making areas feel more tangible and intuitive

 • Defined content strategy and aligned to values